gauravchak/friend_recommendations/README.md

 # friend_recommendations
 Recommending friends on a social network

+In various versions we will be iterating through increasingly complex architectures for predicting friending interactions, each version building on the previous one in terms of feature encoding and model architecture.
+Here's a breakdown of the key enhancements as you move from version to version:

-## Versions
+## FriendingPredictionModelV1

-1. FriendingPredictionModelV1: an mvp implementation.
-This mean pools the user sequence features and applies an MLP to get task predictions.
+Basic MVP implementation using a mean pooling of user sequence features and a simple MLP (Multi-Layer Perceptron) for predictions.
-2. FriendingPredictionModelV2: feature encoding is still minimal except for each of the 4 features we compute pairwise interactions.
+The features from both the viewer and target users are concatenated and passed through the MLP.

+## FriendingPredictionModelV2:

+Introduces the computation of pairwise interactions between features of the viewer and target.
+These interactions capture more granular relationships between the feature dimensions.
+After calculating pairwise feature interactions, the model concatenates them with the original features and feeds them into the MLP.

-3. FriendingPredictionModelV3: feature encoding is still minimal except introduces DCN and MMoE
+1. FriendingPredictionModelV3: feature encoding is still minimal except introduces DCN and MMoE
-4. FriendingPredictionModelV4: uses time scaling instead of mean pooling
+2. FriendingPredictionModelV4: uses time scaling instead of mean pooling
-5. FriendingPredictionModelV5: uses time scaling, positional encoding and multiple self attention layers.
+3. FriendingPredictionModelV5: uses time scaling, positional encoding and multiple self attention layers.